amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 1. Make sure that your application in draft status.

 2. Construct one or more OAuth authorization URIs for testing purposes.
-Include the version=beta parameter in the OAuth URI(s) to indicate that the workflow is for authorizing an application in draft status.
-For more information, see [OAuth authorization URIs](#oauth-authorization-uris).
+Include the `version=beta` parameter in the OAuth URI(s) to indicate that the workflow is for authorizing an application in draft status.
+For more information, see [Constructing an OAuth authorization URI](#constructing-an-oauth-authorization-uri).

 3. At [Step 3.
-The seller signs into your website](#step-3.-the-seller-signs-into-your-website), be sure that your workflow adds the `version=beta` parameter to the Amazon callback URI to indicate that the workflow is for authorizing an application in draft status.
+The selling partner signs into your website](#Step-3-The-selling-partner-signs-into-your-website), be sure that your workflow adds the `version=beta` parameter to the Amazon callback URI to indicate that the workflow is for authorizing an application in draft status.

-You are now ready to test your authorization workflow with a trusted seller who works with you.
+You are now ready to test your authorization workflow with a trusted selling partner who works with you.
 Alternatively, you can test the workflow yourself, using your own selling account credentials.
 Instead of starting at [Step 1.
-The seller initiates authorization from the Marketplace Appstore](#step-1.-the-seller-initiates-authorization-from-the-marketplace-appstore), the seller starts the test workflow by navigating to an OAuth authorization URI that you constructed previously.
+The selling partner initiates authorization from the Marketplace Appstore](#step-1-the-selling-partner-initiates-authorization-from-the-marketplace-appstore), the selling partner starts the test workflow by navigating to an OAuth authorization URI that you constructed previously.

-**Note:** If you have more than one regional OAuth authorization URI, be sure give the seller the OAuth authorization URI that corresponds to the region that they sell in.
+**Note:** If you have more than one regional OAuth authorization URI, be sure give the selling partner the OAuth authorization URI that corresponds to the region that they operate in.

 When you have finished testing the authorization workflow you can convert it to a production workflow.